duinomaker/HexoBlog/source/_posts/posts/secretary-problem.md

 ## Remarks

 So far, I have derived means of evaluating the probability given $N$ and $K$.
-Further derivations such as methods of optimizing the probability is still under investigation.
+Further derivations such as methods of optimizing the probability are still under investigation.